Lampaansyöjät (film): Release

 The film was premiered on November 17, 1972.
 The film gathered a total of 341,101 viewers, which was more than all other Finnish films of the same year combined.
 In Finland, it was the third most watched film after The Godfather and A Clockwork Orange.
 The film was shown on Finnish television for the first time on April 5, 1975.
 During that time, the Ice Hockey World Championships match between Finland and the Soviet Union was broadcast on another channel.
 Despite this, the film gathered 1,147,000 viewers.

 The film received mixed reviews from critics.
 For example, in the premiere review, Eeva Järvenpää from Helsingin Sanomat said that she considers Kari Sohlberg's cinematography to be the best part of the film, which shows the landscapes of Northern Finland as "beautiful as a travel film", and she also praised the chemistry of Kinnusen and Lastumäki, a well-honed comedy couple on television, and said it was at its best when Huovinen's literary style and "teen convention-like" dialogue had been modified to suit the actors' mouths.
 However, she criticized the film's social message, or rather the lack of it: "Lampaansyöjät is made for those people who don't worry unnecessarily, who have their own mouth first and money for their own needs.
 It's only good to hope that Finns will sometimes be surprised by other, perhaps more important films."

+According to Kinnunen, Huovinen himself was dissatisfied with the adaptation.